-Ellie Clark, MA, OTR/L; Jessica Pedersen, MA, OTR/L;

-Thu Hoang, MA, OTR/L;
+Ellie Clark, MA, OTR/L; Jessica Pedersen, MA, OTR/L; Thu Hoang, MA, OTR/L

-Thu Hoang, MA, OTR/L;

-During a pandemic, presenting needs are compounded with emerging needs and to living in a state of crisis.
+During a pandemic, pre-existing needs are compounded with emerging needs due to living in a state of crisis.
 This session will focus on the development of an evidence-based telehealth program covering the continuum of care.